-Work from artists Joe Addison, Jamie Hardy, and Nadia Shinkunas will make up the exhibition that will be shown in the Michael Phipps Gallery from July 6-September 3.
-There will be an opening reception for the exhibition on Friday, July 6, from 4-6 p.m.
+The exhibition will be shown in the Michael Phipps Gallery, opens a new window from July 6-September 3.
+An opening reception for the exhibition will be held on Friday, July 6, from 4-6 p.m., with a discussion with the artists around 5 p.m.

 In the series, Nocturnes, multiple negatives are paired with musical scores from Chopin's Nocturnes to convey a connection between the reminiscent feeling while considering personal memories and classical music.
 Rather than showing the descriptive side of photograph, these images are intended to comment on the emotions that were being captured through movement and use of color/light.
 These chromogenic prints were made traditionally, in a color darkroom through manipulation of ink, paper, and the use of multiple negatives.